goonser/inverse-pinns/README.md

 # JAXPI

 This repository is an adaptation of the [JAX-PI repository from Predictive Intelligence Lab](https://github.com/PredictiveIntelligenceLab/jaxpi) for a master's thesis at the Department of Electrical Engineering at Chalmers University of Technology.
 It offers a comprehensive implementation of physics-informed neural networks (PINNs), seamlessly integrating several advanced network architectures, and training algorithms from [An Expert's Guide to Training Physics-informed Neural Networks
-](https://arxiv.org/abs/2308.08468) and adapts these to the domain of discharge physics.
+](https://arxiv.org/abs/2308.08468) and adapts these to the domain of inverse problems for discharge physics.
 ## Demo
 A demonstration notebook for running the code on Google Colab is available [here](https://colab.research.google.com/drive/1a33Zx5J9NJ3mn8uNzxFKQq_m0DLjST9Q?usp=sharing).
 The next sections will provide a more thorough description of using the repo.